Manhattan subway bomber sentenced to life in prison for 2017 attack inspired by ISIS

 On the morning of Dec.
-11, 2017, Ullah, who worked as a cabdriver after his arrival in the United States, made his way by subway from his home in Brooklyn to the station at West 42nd Street and Seventh and Eighth Avenues.
-He had a bomb strapped to his chest and a nine-volt battery in right pants pocket.
+11, 2017, Ullah, who worked as a cabdriver after his arrival in the United States, made his way by subway from his home in Brooklyn to the station at West 42nd Street and Seventh and Eighth avenues.
+He had a bomb strapped to his chest and a battery in his pants pocket.

 Man in custody after ‘attempted terrorist attack’ in N.Y. subway was inspired by ISIS, officials say